 If gas is so high, why are so many people driving?

 But, on a much lighter note, July 4th is replete with many less serious contradictions.
-And none is more nationally expressed and experienced than the one playing out on highways across America today.
+And none is more nationally expressed than the one playing out on highways across America today.

 Because, to hear all the reports about record traffic congestion, you’d never know that gas prices have never been higher; or, more to the point, that Americans have never been more outraged by them.